cloudmesh/cloudmesh-pi-burn/README.md

 ```
 (ENV3) pi@masterpi:~ $ cms burn detect

-Make sure the USB Reader(s) is removed ...
+Make sure the USB Writer(s) is removed ...
-Is the reader(s) removed? y/n
+Is the writer(s) removed? y/n
-Now plug in the Reader(s) ...
+Now plug in the Writer(s) ...
-Is the reader(s) plugged in? y/n
+Is the writer(s) plugged in? y/n

 # ----------------------------------------------------------------------
 # Detected Card Writers